 Mechanized Raised Bed Technology for better wheat

 Across the globe, populations grow and consume ever-more water, while rainfall levels diminish due to intensifying climate change.
-Rural communities in dry areas such as the MENA region, are especially vulnerable so addressing water scarcity is a priority issue.
+Rural communities in dry areas such as the MENA region, which are especially vulnerable so addressing water scarcity, is a priority issue.

 To build livelihood resilience, ICARDA and national partners in Egypt and Sudan, along with financial support from AFESD have developed a unique community-based innovative package.
 The mechanized raised bed technology (MRB) is adapted to dryland conditions and improves water use efficiency, improving farmers' livelihoods, through increased farm productivity with fewer inputs.
 Conventional irrigated agriculture usually involves flood irrigation in flat land or furrow irrigation which often results in uneven water distribution in the field, saturating some crops, leaving others too dry, and wasting valuable water resources.
 MRB machines are attached to standard farm tractors, and quickly and easily create raised soil beds, on which they simultaneously sow crops, while creating adequate furrows along which optimum water easily travels, vastly increasing water efficiency.

 The technology has transformed irrigated wheat-based producing systems across Egypt, Sudan, and beyond, achieving significantly higher crop yields of 20-30% while ensuring 25% savings in irrigation water and reducing farming costs by about 20%.